falkirks/RankUp/README.md

 RankUp
 ========
 A comically full-featured prison rankup plugin.
-Comes with doesranks a permission manager.
+Comes with doesgroups a permission manager.